 There are countless experiences that can be had in India.
 From the spiritual to the adventurous and even to the most bizarre, India has everything to offer the discerning traveler.
 Listing all the crazy adventures India has to offer is an exhaustive task and virtually next to impossible.
-However, for those looking for a unique India experience, here is a starter list of the top 10 offbeat things to do in India.
+However, for those looking for a unique India experience, even when traveling with kids, here is a starter list of the top 10 offbeat things to do in India.

 1. Snorkel with an elephant